-“We are proud to have three Axinn partners named to GCR’s Women in Antitrust list this year, recognizing the innovative work they have done and continue to do,” said John Harkrider, Co-Chair of Axinn’s Antitrust Group.
-“Rachel, Leslie and Koren go above and beyond to deliver remarkable results for their clients, all while serving as role models and mentors here at Axinn and throughout the antitrust community.”
+“We are proud to have two Axinn partners named to GCR’s Women in Antitrust list this year, recognizing the innovative work they have done and continue to do,” said John Harkrider, Co-Chair of Axinn’s Antitrust Group.
+“Rachel and Leslie go above and beyond to deliver remarkable results for their clients, all while serving as role models and mentors here at Axinn and throughout the antitrust community.”

-Antitrust Group Co-Chair Michael Keeley added, “With three honorees, this acknowledgement underscores Axinn’s deep bench of leading antitrust advisors.
+Antitrust Group Co-Chair Michael Keeley added, “With two honorees, this acknowledgment underscores Axinn’s deep bench of leading antitrust advisors.
 Our team comprises former government officials and in-house attorneys, allowing us to provide an unmatched breadth of knowledge and expertise to the world’s top companies as they navigate an increasingly complex competition landscape.”